scikit-beam/scikit-beam/doc/installation.rst

 More Information for Experienced Python Users
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-We strongly recommend using conda install scikit-xray, as described above, but pip is also supported.
+We strongly recommend using conda install scikit-beam, as described above, but pip is also supported.

 Essential Dependencies: